-How to Have Candid Conversations about Succession Planning
+How to Have Difficult Conversations About Succession Planning

 So your company has started succession planning – you’ve identified which roles your organization should target through its succession plan, developed success profiles for these roles, nominated successors, and begun to build your succession bench.
 Now you’re ready to start developing the succession candidates on your bench.
 This means sitting down with each member of your team and having a candid conversation about their position on your bench.

-These conversations can be tricky to maneuver.
+These conversations surrounding succession planning can be tricky to maneuver.
 You may have some successors who are aware of where they stand, others who may find the news surprising or even difficult to hear, and a range of people anywhere in between.
 Regardless of where the members of your team fall, it is important that you have frank and productive conversations with each of them.
-Below, we outline some helpful strategies for navigating these discussions that will help you to set up your development conversations for success.
+Below, we outline some helpful strategies for navigating succession planning discussions that will help you to set up your development conversations for success.